aotarola/nix-config/README.md

 ```

 NOTE: The alias _hms_ stands for `home-manager switch` (although it has more options bundled in, you can see them with `alias hms`)

+CAVEAT: If you are configuring from scratch, you might not have access to git,
+if that is so, feel free to download this config as a zip file and put it in
+`~/.config/nixpkgs`.
+You'll need to add the git remote if you want to sync tho.